rdelfin/pe_mentorship/week_4/problems.md

 3. Calculate the average height of people in the dataset using the language of your choice.
 4. Averages are often not the only useful statistic when you're looking at data.
-   Calculate the standard deviation, 5th percentile, 95th percentile and 99th percentile of the heights?
+   Calculate the standard deviation, 5th percentile, 95th percentile, and 99th percentile of the heights?
 If you're not sure how to calculate those, take a look at
    this: https://en.wikipedia.org/wiki/Percentile (all you have to do is order the list and find the value at which the given percent of values is below that threshold).